dodoweg/miniECS/README.md

 ```

-The `ConsoleSystem` in this example is designed to log the `position` component of entities to the console each frame, ensuring that all entities with the `position` component are accounted for.
+The `ConsoleSystem` in this example is designed to log the `position` component of  all entities that share the `position` component.
 ## Installation